FRex/Botes/README.md

 a single minute) and no other files are touched in this directory at all.
 This means it might be very worthwhile to compress those files individually or into an archive, especially since they are largely (ASCII) text and very similar to each other and saved very frequently so the space savings will be very large.
+The total size of all files in `old` directory is also displayed on the status bar.

 # Demo